thingkingtech/Artnet-DMX-SD/README.md

 Project modified from: https://github.com/tangophi/Artnet_DMX_SD_Card to work using FastLED library.
 Refer to this link for troubleshooting.

+We used a Teensy 3.6 for PLAY_DMX and Arduino D1 mini for storing (with circuit detailed in link above)

 Currently PLAY_DMX is set up to loop animations for a long time.

 NOTE: Printing out values to Serial while storing animations will cause animations to lag.